 Wine and Cheese: The Episcopal Church Women (ECW) host a wine and cheese tasting “night out” the Friday before Valentine's Day each February.
 This elegant evening is one of the Episcopal Church Women's major fundraisers for community outreach and church programming.
 The evening includes a silent auction and usually several high-end items for a separate auction- including a wine basket.

 English Tea: The ECW also hosts a traditional English Tea annually in the Spring.
 The event is a delightful afternoon out for mothers and daughters or couples.
 A basket raffle, hat contest, and door prizes are all part of this fundraiser for church programs.
-The 2019 English Tea will be held Sunday, April 28 at 2:30 p.m.
-More information can be found HERE; tickets are on sale now at the British Pantry and Tea Room or in the church office.
+The 2019 English Tea will be held Sunday, April 28 at 2:30 p.m. with a music recital beginning at 1:30 in the church.
+More information can be found HERE Tickets are currently sold out.

 Parish Picnic and Ministry Fair: In late spring, we gather on our beautiful grounds for a picnic with games for all ages.
 The Men’s Group handles the grilling and it’s a good time to learn about different opportunities to get involved without the pressure of going to a meeting.The 2019 Parish Picnic will be June 2.